Spider-Man in novels: Spider-Man: Kraven's Last Hunt (2014)

-Written by Neil Kleid, this is an adaptation of the well-known comic book storyline "Kraven's Last Hunt".
+Written by Neil Kleid, this is an adaptation of the comic book storyline "Kraven's Last Hunt".

 Spin-offs

 Mary Jane (2003)

 A young adult novel written by Judith O'Brien that serves as the origin of Spider-Man through Mary Jane Watson's eyes.

 Mary Jane 2 (2004)

 A sequel to the first Mary Jane book, also written by Judith O'Brien.